ROYAL TICKETS -SAVEATHIRD!THIRDOFF

 More than 7000 animals from the finest pedigree livestock to rare breeds will be competing for a coveted first prize in the shows world-famous competitive classes sponsored by its major backer, NatWest.

-The show will highlight the latest issues affecting farmers in the Sheep Technology Centre and the Commercial Beef Focus sponsored by Marks & Spencer and Merial.
+The Show will highlight the latest issues affecting farmers in the Sheep Technology Centre and the Commercial Beef Focus sponsored by Marks & Spencer and Merial.
 Advice and information is available on topics from cost-effective feeding and reducing overheads to selecting superior breeding stock and delivering what the market wants.

 Marks & Spencer is sponsoring the Royal Show National Lamb Carcass Competition and the Special Prime Lamb Competition to demonstrate best production practice.

-NIAB focuses on the 1998/99 recommended list of varieties and next years candidates in its display of 26 wheat varieties.
+NIAB focuses on the 1998/99 recommended list of varieties and next years candidates in its display of the 26 wheat varieties.
 SIMAC looks at what GMOs really mean for the farmer.

 Advice to help meet the demand for home-grown organic produce is at the Organic Food and Farming Centre, with an emphasis on mainstream organic farming to help producers assess if conversion is right for them.